Saturday 9 October 2021

 Thousands of spectators line the course every year as the event forms part of the annual Zwiebelmarkt (Onion Market) festival which has been held since 1653 and which draws approximately 300,000 visitors over three days.

-Dubbed the "Stadt der deutschen Klassik", Weimar boasts an immense cultural heritage.
+Dubbed "Stadt der deutschen Klassik", Weimar boasts an immense cultural heritage.
 Many literary and artistic geniuses like Goethe and Schiller (pictured above), Cranach, Bach and Liszt worked there, and in 1919 the famous Bauhaus art school was founded in Weimar.

-Starting on Goetheplatz, the Stadtlauf route is a 5.5km loop through Weimar's very pretty Altstadt (Old Town) and through the Park an der Ilm, an English-style park where runners pass Goethes Gartenhaus (pictured below).
+Starting on Goetheplatz, the Stadtlauf route is a gently-undulating 5.5km loop through Weimar's very pretty Altstadt (Old Town) and through the Park an der Ilm, an English-style park where runners pass Goethes Gartenhaus (pictured below).

 Map of the venue: